unspecifier/quizzler/src/markdown/nha-baseline.md

 A billing and coding specialist is reviewing a Medicare remittance advice (RA) and discovers a denial due to medical necessity.
 Which of the following actions should the specialist take?

-- Check the local and national coverage determination policies for diagnosis requirements.lue="correct" />
+- ✅ Check the local and national coverage determination policies for diagnosis requirements.
 - Verify if secondary insurance is available to cover the charges.
 - Use the electronic data interchange (EDI) to verify eligibility of the patient's benefits.
 - Use a modifier to report the medical necessity.